bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |ColumnDataSource| patching is an efficient way to update slices of a data
 source.
-By using the :func:`~bokeh.models.sources.ColumnDataSource.patch`
+By using the :func:`~bokeh.models.ColumnDataSource.patch`
 method, Bokeh only sends new data to the browser instead of the entire
 dataset.

-The :func:`~bokeh.models.sources.ColumnDataSource.patch` requires a dict which
+The :func:`~bokeh.models.ColumnDataSource.patch` requires a dict which
 maps column names to list of tuples that represent a patch change to apply.

 Examples of tuples that you can use with
-:func:`~bokeh.models.sources.ColumnDataSource.patch`:
+:func:`~bokeh.models.ColumnDataSource.patch`:

 .. code-block:: python